Fornication/Arkays-Commandment/README.md

 - This list contains permadeath.
 You have 1 life, and if you die, you cannot continue your character.
 It's very simple and very unforgiving.
 There is a strong community of permadeath or 'dead is dead'/'DiD' players, and it can be extremely rewarding.
 Permadeath is Arkay's Commandment!
 This is optionally disabled.
 - Item Durability will make your weapons slowly degrade over time. (optional)
 - You will need to find or purchase a map of Skyrim and Solstheim to be able to use the actual map. (optional)
-- Fast Travel is normally disabled, but it is enabled in this list.
+- Fast Travel is enabled in this list.
 I encourage you to fast travel... whenever you can afford it.
 - Skyrim Souls makes your inventory menu not pause.
 Be sure to have necessary hotkeys set up.
 - Using horses to exploit your way up mountains will probably result in you dying.
 - Jumping down mountains instead of using the proper roads may result in you dying.
-- You cannot save during combat.
+- You cannot save during combat. (optional)
 - Having proper lighting and not being able to see well in dark dungeons is a part of the design.
 Find a lantern or other item to help you see.

 ### Gameplay Tips